HonestGoat/OGCWin/README.md

 Originally developed for the **Oceanic Gaming Community Discord**, OGCWin is now available for everyone who wants to improve their Windows experience effortlessly.

-🚀 **Whether you’re setting up a fresh Windows install or optimizing an existing system, OGCWin simplifies the process.**
+🚀 **Whether you’re setting up a new PC, a fresh Windows installation or optimising an existing system, OGCWin simplifies the process.**

 ---